 “I didn’t read his book beforehand, so I didn’t know what to expect tonight,” Swanson said.
 “But, I love all things Texas and all things current events, so I’m excited about it.”

-The lecture, which was put on in partnership with the William P. Clements Center for Southwest Studies and the Center for Presidential History, was fully booked weeks in advance.
+The lecture, which was put by the William P. Clements Center for Southwest Studies and the Center for Presidential History, was fully booked weeks in advance.

-The overflowing auditorium didn’t dissuade audience members from hearing Wright speak, as the crowd consisted primarily of people who have been fans of Wright for years.
+The overflowing auditorium didn’t dissuade audience members from hearing Wright speak, as the crowd consisted largely of people who have been fans of Wright for years.

 “He was so much more approachable than I was expecting,” attendee Jaime Bennett said.
 “He was very funny.
 He had a great sense of humor.”